-Outlined below are the District strategic goals for 2013 - 2017.
+Outlined below are the new District Strategic Priorities for 2018 - 2025.
 As future District and College specific Strategic Planning documents are updated, the expectation is that the key themes and drivers identified throughout this IT planning process will continue to resonate and provide a useful structure for support of organizational strategic plans.
 Additionally, the technology plan will be updated in the future to reflect new strategic goals.